ipsdm/legitimacy/structure.md

 what existing structures are in place.
 The goal of this section is to provide a comprehensive transition strategy from existing structures to the most legitimate structure conceivable.
-This transition period may take anywhere from a week to several years depending on the size of the organization.
+This transition period may take anywhere from a week to several years depending on the size and complexity of the organization.

 ### Phase 1: Assessment